Is it time for a website refresh?

 A responsive web design ensures your site functions optimally on all types of devices.
 Simply having a website that performs well on a desktop computer is no longer sufficient.

-In general, over 55% of website traffic comes from people using mobile devices.
+In general, over 62% of global web traffic comes from mobile devices.
 Check your website analytics to see the devices the majority of your traffic uses.
 If it’s tablets and smartphones, you should be optimizing for mobile.
 If it’s traditional desktop or laptops, you might choose a different user experience.
 Either way, your site needs to be responsive, meaning that it changes to best perform on the tech device used by the individual visitor.

 Numerous benefits come along with having a website built with a responsive design.